 “SchoolsFirst FCU is proud to support innovative, equitable, and inclusive educational programs to help foster the minds of Orange County youth,” said Bill Cheney, SchoolsFirst FCU President and CEO.
 “Our sponsorship of Chapman’s Community Math Program promotes math literacy among our youngest citizens and provides Chapman students opportunities to practice new research-based instructional strategies all to help build a stronger, more vibrant community.”

-Visit the Community Math Program website to learn more about the center and Dr. Cathery Yeh’s research.
+Visit the Community Math Learning Program website to learn more about the center and Dr. Cathery Yeh’s research.